-Earthquakes in Puerto Rico, devastating fires in Australia.
+Hurricanes, earthquakes, devastating fires.
 It seems like disasters are happening right and left.
 What can we do?
 See Pastor Roger’s blog, Disasters Happen, for some ways you can help people in need, both near and far, by donating to UMCOR.

 You’ll find that we’re engaged in ministry, too, as a member of the SOULanco Mission Connection group of United Methodist congregations in southern Lancaster County.
 We’re proud to be part of Rawlinsville Camp Meeting as one of the founding churches.
-We support the Solanco Food Bank (Solanco Neighborhood Ministries), LUMINA, the new “Bare Essentials” clothing ministry, and the IMPACT!
+We support the Solanco Food Bank (Solanco Neighborhood Ministries), and the IMPACT!
 Missions housing ministry.

 In 2020 Mt.
-Zion UMC continues to partner with IMPACT!
+Zion UMC began working with IMPACT!
 Missions, a faith-based housing ministry dedicated to helping everyone have a home that’s warm, safe and dry.
 We’re doing a volunteer workday with IMPACT!
 Missions on the first Saturday of each month, from 9:00 AM to 1:00 PM.
 Contact Pastor Roger to sign up.

 Want to get in touch, or ask questions?
 Click here for our Contact page.